nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all meetings using the `listm` command.
 Multiple meetings in the list.

     1. Test case: `editm 1 d/30-04-2022 st/1630 et/1730` <br>
        Expected: The first meeting in the list is edited.
 Details of the edited meeting is shown in the status message.

     1. Test case: `editm 0 d/30-04-2022` <br>
        Expected: No meeting is edited.
 Error details shown in the status message.
     1. Other incorrect `editm` commands to try: `editm d/10-04-2022`, `editm 2`<br>
        Expected: Similar to previous.

+<div style="page-break-after: always;"></div>

 ### Deleting a meeting

 1. Deleting a meeting while all meetings are being shown
     1. Prerequisites: List all meetings using the `listm` command.
 Multiple meetings in the list.
     1. Test case: `deletem 1` <br>
        Expected: First meeting is deleted from the list.
 Details of the deleted meeting is shown in the status message.
     1. Test case: `deletem 0` <br>
        Expected: No meeting is deleted.
 Error details shown in the status message.
     1. Other incorrect `deletem` commands to try: `deletem`, `deletem x`, (where x is larger than the list size)<br>
        Expected: Similar to previous.

 ### Finding meetings